 If you’re feeling a bit overwhelmed while planning your Southeast Asia backpacking trip, you can also make things easier by getting my step-by-step backpacking guide (available as e-book and in print).

 The book helps you plan, pack, and prepare, but also gets you into the right mindset for getting the most out of your journey.
 Readers have said it feels like having a friend sit down with you to mull over your travel dreams and turn them into real plans.
-I wrote much of it while living on an island in Indonesia with many of my own trip planning struggles still fresh in mind, so it’s the perfect companion guide if you’re considering a trip or in the midst of planning yourself.
+I wrote much of it while living on an island in Indonesia with my own struggles still fresh in mind, so it’s the perfect companion guide if you’re considering a trip or in the midst of planning one yourself.

 Advice for creating your itinerary.
 If you read just one post, make it this one!

 Consider adding these less-visited regions and countries to your route.

 While the region is cheap overall, some places can still be expensive.
 Use these charts and average prices to create your budget.

 Booking ahead is not always necessary in Asia as there’s always some bed to sleep on somewhere.
 But booking sites are still the best way to secure the best places.
 Find the true gems using these tips & tricks.

 Countries in a nutshell